 Australia: Merger Control

-Australia’s merger control regime is contained in the Competition and Consumer Act 2010 (Cth) (CCA), and is vigorously administered by the Australian Competition and Consumer Commission (ACCC), which administers the merger control regime pursuant to its Merger Guidelines and its Informal Merger Review Process Guidelines.
-The Process Guidelines were updated in September 2013 to reflect recent developments in the ACCC’s approach to informal clearances and to improve the efficiency and transparency of the ACCC’s informal review process.
+Australia’s merger control regime is contained in the Competition and Consumer Act 2010 (Cth) (CCA), and is vigorously administered by the Australian Competition and Consumer Commission (ACCC), which oversees the merger control regime pursuant to its Merger Guidelines and its Informal Merger Review Process Guidelines.

-The CCA prohibits direct and indirect acquisitions of shares or assets that would or would be likely to have the effect of substantially lessening competition in a market in Australia, or a state, territory or region of Australia.
+The CCA prohibits the direct and indirect acquisitions of shares or assets that would have or be likely to have the effect of substantially lessening competition in a market in Australia, or a state, territory or region of Australia.

 The CCA has a limited degree of extraterritorial operation, including the fact that it applies to offshore acquisitions of shares where the acquisition would result in a change of control of an Australian subsidiary, and such change would be likely to substantially lessen competition in Australia and would not be offset by public benefits.

-The ACCC accepted remedies in the form of court enforceable undertakings in the following cases (the last three were resolved following the end of the 2013 financial year):
+The ACCC accepted remedies in the form of court enforceable undertakings in 10 cases including:

-The ACCC issued summonses to compel the production of information or documents (or both) and to cross-examine individuals under oath (usually about the counterfactual scenario or the basis of an objection to an acquisition) in a small number of its assessments.
+The ACCC issued summonses to compel the production of information or documents and to cross-examine individuals under oath (usually about the counterfactual scenario or the basis of an objection to an acquisition) in 11 cases.

-In 2013, the ACCC subjected approximately 13 cases to two rounds of market inquiries.
-In approximately 10 of those cases, the ACCC published a Statement of Issues at the commencement of its second round of market inquiries.
-In 2013, in approximately eight cases, the timeline for the review was six months or more.
+In approximately seven cases, the timeline for the review was six months or more.
 In part, this has been attributed to the Federal Court of Australia’s decision in November 2011 to reject the ACCC’s application for an injunction to prevent Metcash’s acquisition of Franklins, a ruling which prompted the ACCC to be more rigorous in gathering evidence to support its theories of harm.
 The ACCC also appears keen to increase levels of transparency and engagement with parties throughout the review process, but acknowledges that this may also create delays.
-In one case, the ACCC expressed concerns about the applicant’s repeated requests to ‘stop the clock’ to delay the ACCC’s decision.
 Despite its stated goal of greater transparency, there is still no provision under the ACCC’s informal review process for parties to have access to the ACCC’s file.